 • Transmission lines associated with these generating and storage facilities.

 A key part of creating a safe and reliable electric system is ensuring that the review of these proposed facilities includes a process for public input.
 Within five days of each project application being deemed complete, the CEC sends an invitation to request consultations with California Native American tribes.
 Within 30 days, the CEC holds a public scoping and informational meeting.
-By day 150, the CEC posts a draft Environmental Impact Report (EIR), and within 30-60 days of posting the draft EIR, the CEC holds a public meeting on the draft EIR and provides 60 days for public comment.
-On or before the 270th day, the proposed project and final EIR will be brought to a CEC business meeting for license consideration.
+By day 150, the CEC posts a Staff Assessment, which includes a draft Environmental Impact Report (EIR), a mitigated negative declaration (MND), or negative declaration (ND).
+Within 30-60 days of posting the Staff Assessment, the CEC holds a public meeting on the Staff Assessment and provides 60 days for public comment.
+By the 270th day, or as soon as practicable thereafter, the proposed project and Updated Staff Assessment will be brought to a CEC business meeting for license consideration.

 Proposed Projects